Ilusion9/mapentities-sm/README.md

 # Description
 Manage map entites using EntityLump.

+# Dependencies
+Sourcemod 1.12 (6922 version) or a higher one.

 # Commands
 ```
 sm_dump_entitylump <file> - Dumps all map entities data in a file.